Agentic Coding Assistants: August 2025 Recommendations

 What's Your Take?

 These practices have helped me maintain both velocity and quality when working with AI coding assistants.
-The key is finding the right balance between leveraging AI capabilities and maintaining engineering discipline.
+The key is balancing AI capabilities with close human review and engineering discipline.

 Do you have any tips for effective AI-assisted development?
-Do you consider this a form of "Vibe Coding"?
+How are you approaching reviewing AI-generated code?

-I'd love to hear about your experiences and techniques.
-The field is evolving rapidly, and there's still so much to learn about the most effective ways to collaborate with AI in software development.
+I'd love to hear about your experiences and techniques on LinkedIn.
+The field is evolving rapidly, and there’s still so much to learn about the most effective ways to collaborate with AI in software development.